Weiss Ratings says now is best time to buy crypto

-However, the company also thinks that the recent crash in crypto prices show that people overestimate the potential of technology in a short term and underestimate it in the long term.
+However, the company also thinks that the recent crash in crypto prices show that people overestimate the potential of technology in the short term and underestimate it in the long term.
 It has always been so because many would rather react and respond to foreseen outcomes in the near future than those that are unknown and unforeseen.
-However, Weiss thinks long game is the way to go saying that they believe cryptoassets will revolutionize the world.
+However, Weiss thinks the long game is the way to go saying that they believe cryptoassets will revolutionize the world.

 According to the agency's founder Martin Weiss's last week statement, the plunge of Bitcoin by more than 70 percent or more on separate occasions was different than other crashes.
 He said Bitcoin's crash is setting a stage for another likely major price rise in 2019.
 Not a promise though.
-The difference with the current crash is that Bitcoin has not obeyed the rule to follow latest advances in the Distributed Ledger Technology (DLT) that underlies cryptocurrencies.
+The difference with the current crash is that Bitcoin has not obeyed the rule to follow the latest advances in the Distributed Ledger Technology (DLT) that underlies cryptocurrencies.

-He added that Bitcoin will continue to play an important role but primarily as a store of value commodity like gold while "a select group of faster, more scalable cryptocurrencis" will lead the way in terms of price appreciation and innovation.
+He added that Bitcoin will continue to play an important role but primarily as a store of value commodity like gold while "a select group of faster, more scalable cryptocurrencies" will lead the way in terms of price appreciation and innovation.